 I learned to read at the same time as my dad.
 After his stroke at 45, he lost language and use of the right side of his body.
-Suddenly, he was no longer a titan of industry of the first wave of the Silicon Valley tech revolution.
+Suddenly, he was no longer a charismatic venture capitalist in the first wave of the Silicon Valley tech revolution.
 My father went from the forefront of tech boom to someone who saw the internet and his former partners pass him by.
 Instead, we became architects of speech.
 Every time we created a sentence, we created a world.

 We built a universe together of glossy Seusses and purple flashcards.
 My sticky fingers and his stiff arm opened lacquer covers as we tried together to stack the slippery building blocks of language, the ones that kept slipping.
 Sometimes they would hold together long enough for him to say what he had been trying to for weeks.